denoland/docs/deploy/manual/deployctl.md

+---
-# Using deployctl on the command line
+title: "Using deployctl on the command line"
+---

 `deployctl` is a command line tool (CLI) that lets you operate the Deno Deploy platform without leaving your terminal.
 With it you can deploy your code, create